TOP 10 POKER STRATEGY TIPS FOR BEGINNERS

 10. Learn The Rules

 The amount of players who try to play poker without knowing the rules is disturbingly high.
 Players can get away with a basic understanding of the game, only knowing the card values, such as a Flush is weaker than a Full House, should be the bare minimum before you start playing, anything after that is a bonus.
 The more complicated aspects of the game, such as who is first to act and blinds aren’t crucial to start; other players will most likely be happy to explain how these work.
 It’s also worth noting that some casinos and game types have variations on the basic rules, so it’s essential to check that before starting.
-Don’t be that person who goes to the table and then spends most of the game slowing down play with relentless questions about the basics; nobody likes those people.
+Don’t be that person who goes to the table and then spends most of the game slowing down the play with relentless questions about the basics; nobody likes those people.
 It shows that you didn’t care enough to learn about the game you are playing and people will be less likely to tolerate you.

 One Final Thing

 These tips are for beginners to start playing poker.
 After a few months, you will figure out how you like to play and only use a few, or none of these tips because you will understand the game and the consequences of specific actions, like chasing an inside Straight draw.
 There is no sure-fire way to become a high roller poker player, just remember though, every expert was once a beginner, and every pro was once as clueless as you are now.
-So know when to fold, read other players, don’t bet more than you can afford, but above all, just have fun, it’s only a game after all.
+So know when to fold, read other players, don’t play with more than you can afford, but above all, just have fun, it’s only a game after all.